 Peace Corps Coverdell Fellowship Program

 Marlboro College Graduate & Professional Studies, in partnership with the US Peace Corps, offers Returned Peace Corps Volunteers the opportunity to earn a Master of Arts in Teaching through one of the three graduate teaching programs at Marlboro College.
-The Coverdell Fellows program offers financial support to those who have served as a Peace Corps Volunteer, and allows RPCVs to gain valuable professional experience through internships in underserved communities in the United States.
+The Paul D. Coverdell Fellows Program offers financial support to those who have served as a Peace Corps Volunteer, and allows RPCVs to gain valuable professional experience through internships in underserved communities in the United States.

-Participating Marlboro College Graduate Programs
+Participating Marlboro College Graduate Programs:

 - Master of Arts in Teaching with Technology

 - Master of Arts in Teaching for Social Justice

 - Master of Arts in Teaching English to Speakers of Other Languages

 Since our founding in 1946 by G.I.s returning from World War II, Marlboro College has focused on preparing engaged citizens for a life of service.
 We are fortunate to be led by President Kevin Quigley, who brings over 40 years of engagement with the Peace Corps.